-General Description: The Terrestrial Gartersnake is a slender, medium-sized snake.
-Adults range from 20–30 inches (50.8–76.2 cm) in total length.
-The coloration of Terrestrial Gartersnakes varies across their range, but in South Dakota, individuals have a thin tan or pale yellow middorsal stripe extending down the entire length of the body.
-The background coloration is typically tan or olive and an additional lateral stripe exists on each side of the body that occurs on scale rows two and three.
-Patterning and coloration between the middorsal and lateral stripes can be variable, but it is generally a series of alternating black blotches.
+Description: The Terrestrial Gartersnake is a slender, medium-sized snake with adults ranging from 20–30 inches (51–76 cm) in total length.
+In South Dakota, individuals have a thin tan or pale yellow middorsal stripe extending down the entire length of the body.
+The background coloration is gray or olive, with an additional stripe on each side of the body on scale rows two and three.
+Patterning and coloration between the middorsal and lateral stripes can be variable but are generally a series of alternating black circular blotches.
 These black blotches extend onto the middorsal stripe, partially obscuring it.
-All individuals have keeled scales, an undivided anal scale, and black pigmented ventral (belly) scales.
-Similar to other gartersnakes, females reach larger lengths and weights than males and there are no external characters that can be used to differentiate males from females.
-Typically, males have a longer tail length relative to the total length, while females have a smaller tail length that quickly tapers to a point.
-Terrestrial Gartersnakes can easily be differentiated from Plains Gartersnakes by having lateral stripes on scale rows two and three (Plains Gartersnakes have lateral strips on scale rows three and four), and from Common Gartersnakes by the presence of black pigmentation on the ventral scales (Common Gartersnakes lack pigmentation on ventral scales).
+All individuals have keeled scales, an undivided anal scale, and black pigmented ventral scales.
+Additionally, a large black blotch is present at the back of the head that can extend onto the neck.
+The upper lip has faint vertical black bars.
+Terrestrial Gartersnakes can easily be differentiated from Plains Gartersnakes by having lateral stripes on scale rows two and three (Plains Gartersnakes have lateral stripes on scale rows three and four) and from Common Gartersnakes by the presence of black pigmentation on the ventral scales (Common Gartersnakes lack pigmentation on ventral scales).

-Habitat: Terrestrial Gartersnakes can typically found in close proximity to aquatic habitats such as streams, reservoirs, and wetlands, though have been found in great distance from water sources.
+Habitat: Terrestrial Gartersnakes are found in high elevation (>4500 ft) pine forests characteristic of the Rocky Mountains.
+Individuals are typically found in close proximity to aquatic habitats such as streams, reservoirs, and wetlands, though they have also been found far from water sources.

-South Dakota Status: This species is not listed by South Dakota Game, Fish and Parks.
+South Dakota Status: This species is not monitored by South Dakota Game, Fish and Parks.